Stanley Smith Horticultural Trust

 About the Trust

 The Stanley Smith Horticultural Trust was created in 1970 by May Smith, in honor of her late husband.
-The Trust supports education and research in ornamental horticulture, primarily in North and South America.
-Grants up to $20,000 are typically made to botanical gardens, arboreta, and universities.
+The Trust supports education and research in ornamental horticulture in North America, South America, Central America, the Caribbean, and Australia.
+Grants up to $25,000 (however, awards normally do not exceed $20,000) are typically made to botanical gardens, arboreta, and universities.
 Letters of inquiry from organizations that match the Trust’s funding interests and qualifications are welcome.
 The application process is described on the For Grantseekers page.

-The Stanley Smith Horticultural Trust supports education and research in ornamental horticulture, primarily in North and South America.
-The Trust is interested in funding organizations pursuing the following activities:
+The Stanley Smith Horticultural Trust supports education and research in ornamental horticulture, primarily in North America, South America, Central America, the Caribbean, and Australia.
+The Trust seeks to fund projects that will further ornamental horticulture at organizations pursuing the following activities:

 - The advancement of research in ornamental horticulture and the publication of the results of such research